If you cannot bootup

-If at some point, you are able to boot up but have difficulty running programs, you can try using the VIPRE Rescue Program
+If at some point, you are able to boot up but have difficulty running programs, you can try using VIPRE PC Rescue

 .
-This is a utility designed to scan and clean a computer which is so badly infected that most programs cannot run.
-Virus definitions are included and the program is self-running once executed.
-All scans include Rootkit Detection.
-Be sure to print out and follow the instructions provided on the same page for running under Windows or with the Command Line option from Safe Mode with Command Prompt
+This is a command-line utility that will scan and clean a computer which is so badly infected that programs cannot be easily run.
+Be sure to print out and follow the instructions provided on the same page